-Corporate cliches, on the other hand, are still pretty much everywhere.
+Corporate jargon, on the other hand, is still pretty much everywhere.
 While soft skills have gone down, corporate cliches have seen significant growth among certain types of roles.
 These include jobs at the intersection of business and engineering logic like those in sales engineering, product management, and data.
 Meanwhile, we’re also seeing references to complete technology stacks (tech stacks) for jobs where tech stack knowledge isn’t vital or even relevant.

 15. Amazon hires way more than any other tech company and bucks recruiting trends, even during a labor shortage